From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Dequantizer and Quantizer Derivation for the Spin Tomogram

 In practice, while any operator on a spin-$j$ Hilbert space can be expanded in the basis $\{\ket{j,m}\bra{j,m'}\}$, that representation is complicated when handling rotations.
-A more convenient choice is the basis of irreducible tensor operators (ITOs) $\hat{T}^{(j)}_{LN}$, which carry definite rank $L\in[0,2j]$ and projection $N\in[-L,L]$:
+A more convenient choice is the basis of ITOs $\hat{T}^{(j)}_{LN}$, which carry definite rank $L\in[0,2j]$ and projection $N\in[-L,L]$:

 The set $\{\hat{T}^{(j)}_{LN}\}$ is complete and orthogonal under the trace inner product in the $\mathfrak{su}(2)$ irreducible representation, satisfying In this basis the expansion is

 where $\langle j,m;\,j,-m'\,\vert\,L,N\rangle$ is the Clebsch–Gordan coefficient.
 Under rotation $\hat{R}(\Omega)$ each $\hat{T}^{(j)}_{LN}$ is carried into a linear combination of the same family of operators, mixing its original component $N$ into new components $M\in[-L,L]$: